didis01/AI_subtitle_maker/README.md

 # AI_subtitle_maker
-Code that extracts, translates and creates subtitules for movies/series.
+Code that extracts, translates and creates subtitules for movies and series.